 What Is Alcohol Tolerance?

-Tolerance is how the body gets acclimated to the consumption of alcohol because of your continued use.
+Tolerance is how the body gets acclimated to the consumption of alcohol because of continued use.
 Alcohol tolerance does not impact your BAC, but it makes alcohol users feel that they are less impacted by alcohol than they really are.
-If you are highly tolerant of alcohol, it means that it will take a higher amount of alcohol to experience the same physiological response.

-- If you have ever been convicted of a crime in the past
+- If the court ever convicted you of a crime in the past

-- The people who saw you drinking before you were arrested (were you at home or were you at a public place?)
+- If people saw you drinking before your arrest (were you at home or were you at a public place?)

 - If you answered any questions asked by the officer during the traffic stop